I had asked on Facebook if anyone had any questions about sex and/or marriage since I hadn’t gotten an anonymous question in a couple of weeks.

 Trembling is a sign of a highly increases heart rate

-Now, during sex we aren’t in danger (hopefully), but we do tend to have an elevated heart rate.
-Some people’s heart rates increase more than others, and it seems that for some women, it raises so high, it gives the same tremble, thanks to all the natural chemicals being pumped into our blood stream along with the increases heart rate.
+Now, during sex, we aren’t in danger (hopefully), but we do tend to have an elevated heart rate.
+A fear response is very similar to arousal in a lot of ways.
+Some people’s heart rates increase more than others, and it seems that for some women, it raises so high, it gives the same shaking, thanks to all the natural chemicals being pumped into our bloodstream along with the increased heart rate.

-So, one way to test this theory would be to check your heart rate (when you regain control of your limbs).
-If it’s really high, that might be your reason.
+So, one way to test this theory would be to check your heart rate (when you regain control of your limbs), before it returns to normal.
+If it’s really high, that might be related.

 Many women find that they need to clench muscles in order to have an orgasm.
-This is what leads to grasping bed sheets, raking fingernails, pulling hair, grabbing their own breasts, etc..
-One common muscle to contract is the thigh muscles.
+This is what leads to grasping bed sheets, raking fingernails, pulling hair, grabbing their own breasts, etc… One common muscle to contract is the thigh muscles.
 For one it’s near the genitals, and so for some women, they just tense up the entire area.
-Yes, the thigh muscles are the most noticeable, but in the process, they may also be contracting their pelvic floor muscles, and butt muscles, which can lead to increased blood flow, which leads to increased sensation.
+Yes, the thigh muscles happen to be the most noticeable, but in the process, they may also be contracting their pelvic floor muscles, and butt muscles, which can lead to increased blood flow, which leads to increased sensation.

 And it’s not necessarily voluntary.
 In fact, they can be so tense that they should cause pain, except that you are being fed so many natural pain relief hormones that you don’t notice it.

-Then, when you do orgasm, you finally let go of the muscle tension, and your legs have been under such high tension for so long, that they start to shake simply from the workout.
+Then, when you do orgasm, your finally free to let go of the muscle tension, and your legs have been under such high tension for so long, that they start to shake simply from the workout.

 Want to check this theory?
 Check to see if your thigh muscles are contracted during sex.
-If they’re hard as a rock, that’s probably what’s going on.
+If they’re hard as a rock, that’s probably what’s going on and explains why your legs shake after sex.

 Your orgasm might be extending into other parts of your body